Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Before we get started, I want to make sure you’ll stick around.
 Therefore, let me share my quick story about how I used Pinterest to grow my blog.

-Bear in mind: the techniques I teach are evergreen.
+The Pinterest marketing techniques I teach are evergreen.
 They have worked for me for years, and they will work for you, too.

-But the more I kept using Pinterest as a marketing tool, the more my traffic grew.
+The more I kept using Pinterest as a marketing tool, the more my traffic grew.

 How is Pinterest different from other blog traffic tools?